NateM024/NateM024.github.io/README.md

 ## 🚀 Features

-- 📂 Projects with links and descriptions
+- 📂 Projects with links
 - 🛠️ Skills and technologies
+- 📜 List of certificates with links
-- 📞 Links to my Linkedin and Github repositories
+- 📞 Links to my Linkedin and Github

 ## 🚧 Work in progress — stay tuned for updates!